microsoft/hlsl-specs/proposals/0008-non-member-operator-overloading.md

 For these reasons, this proposal posits that HLSL 2021's decision is the correct approach for the language.
 This proposal gives users the ability to introduce source compatibility if they choose, but at their own maintenance expense.
+It also adopts behavior that is consistent with C++ for evaluation of logical operators.

 ## Acknowledgments